 Hello!
-My name is Sydney and I live full-time in a 2017 Ford Transit.
+My name is Sydney and I live full-time on the road in a 2017 Ford Transit camper van conversion.
 It has a high roof that allows me to stand up and walk around inside.
 It’s also the 148” wheelbase model, meaning it’s the shorter “standard” version.
 When I purchased the van, it had roughly 70,000 miles on it and currently has 103,000.
-Before the Transit I lived in a 2011 Mercedes Sprinter for 9 months, so I’ve had experience with two very different van homes.
+Before the Ford Transit I lived in a 2011 Mercedes Sprinter camper van for 9 months, so I’ve had experience with two very different van homes.

 I knew the second time around that I wanted something different, so I started researching what van would be the best fit for me.
 The Transit got my attention because I grew up with Ford vehicles, so I already knew maintenance would be a breeze versus the Sprinter.
 The price was roughly in the same ballpark, but I could get a newer Transit with less miles for the same amount.